 White Oak Hardwood Flooring

-Four years later (well, actually it’s 12 years later since I had the exact flooring in our last home too!)
+Six years later (well, actually it’s 14 years later since I had the exact flooring in our last home too!)
 I’m still very pleased living with solid white oak flooring, left natural with just a matte finish on top.

 You may remember I found my vintage steel industrial cart at a garage sale for $10.
-I bought it from the retired factory worker who used it daily so it has such a darling provenance.
-I painted it with Annie Sloan Paris Grey chalk paint and topped it with the leftover quartz sink cut-out.
+It belonged to a now retired factory worker who used it daily…such a darling provenance!
+I painted it with Annie Sloan Paris Grey chalk paint and topped it with the leftover Minuet quartz sink cut-out.

 It’s just the right size for this working part of the kitchen, giving us a few more square feet to set down groceries or make a sandwich.

+Sometimes my petite round dining table in in the breakfast area, and other seasons the great big harvest table is.
 It was a practical matter really.
-My petite round dining table from RH looked perfectly scaled for the breakfast area, but I needed more work space.
-In came the kitchen table we commissioned to be built from reclaimed barn wood in the area and have used for decades.
-It’s 7′ long and not ideal in size for this house, but it is highly functional and packed with memories.
-(It’s where all the homework was done, where birthdays were celebrated, and where endless conversations and laughter happened.)
+At times I simply feel the need for more work space.
+We commissioned the table to be built from reclaimed barn wood and have used it for decades.
+7′ long means it is not ideal for a small kitchen, but it is highly functional and layered with memories.
+(It’s where the homework got done, where birthday cakes were set down, and where countless conversations and laughter happened.)

 We became so accustomed to not having an upholstered cushion for this nook that I honestly stopped thinking about shopping or designing for it.
-Then we saw this long cushion with 2 back pillows at the RH outlet in Milwaukee when we were shopping for something else and decided to take a chance on it.
+Then we saw this long cushion with back pillows at RH and decided to take a chance on it.
 Score!

 Antique Silver Mini Chandelier

-I have had the little chandelier for many years, and this one is similar:
+I have had the petite antiqued silver chandelier for many years, and this one is similar: